vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 July 1997 .
 Rome 2000 [= 2001].
 Vol. III, pp. 1155–70.

-*2000b Little Kr.s.ṇa’s Play with the Mooṇin: Mariola Offredi (ed.), The Banyan Tree.
+*2000b Little Kr̥ṣṇa’s Play with the Mooṇin: Mariola Offredi (ed.), The Banyan Tree.
 Essays on Early Literature in New Indo-Aryan Languages (Proceedings

 of the Seventh International Conference on Early Literature in